-We explore the history of antobiotics, and how recent studies have shown that CBD products could play an important role as an antibiotic in the treatment of specific conditions.
+We explore the history of antibiotics, and how recent studies have shown that CBD products could play an important role as an antibiotic in the treatment of specific conditions.

 The history of antibiotics

-The history of the antibiotic started with 47-year-old Professor of Bacteriology at St Mary’s Hospital in London, Alexander Fleming, forgot a petri dish in the laboratory when going on leave.
-He had been experimenting on the influenza virus, and on his return discovered a mold had formed in the petri dish.
-He studied this mold and ‘accidentally’ discovered penicillin, which he then researched further as a potential anti-septic.
+The history of the antibiotic started with a 47-year-old Professor of Bacteriology at St Mary’s Hospital in London, Alexander Fleming, who forgot a petri dish in the laboratory when going on leave.
+He had been experimenting on the influenza virus, and on his return discovered a mould had formed in the petri dish.
+He studied this mould and ‘accidentally’ discovered penicillin, which he then researched further as a potential anti-septic.
 More than a decade would pass before German pathologist and bacteriologist, Gerhard Domagk developed Sulfonamidochrysoidine, the world’s first commercially available anti-biotic.

 Antibiotics slow the growth of bacteria, and even kill it, by dissolving the coating, or wall, that surround the bacteria, interfering with its reproduction and blocking the creation of protein.

-Since then, antibiotics have become more and more commonly used, with doctors prescribing them for a number of bacterial infections from urinary tract infections to some pneumonias.
-In fact, they became so widely used that antibiotic resistant strains of bacteria started to develop.
+Since then, antibiotics have become more and more commonly used, with doctors prescribing them for a number of bacterial infections from urinary tract infections to some pneumonia.
+In fact, they became so widely used that antibiotic-resistant strains of bacteria started to develop.
 In 1945, when Alexander Fleming received his Nobel prize he warned of this possibility, saying: “There is the danger that the ignorant man may easily underdose himself, and by exposing his microbes to non-lethal quantities of the drug make them resistant.”
 Doctors always warn their patients that they must complete the course of antibiotics, even if they are feeling better, and this is exactly why.
-Regrettably, Fleming’s prophetic words have proven to be true, and by 1988 the term ‘superbugs’ had been termed for these antibiotic resistant strains of bacteria.
+Regrettably, Fleming’s prophetic words have proven to be true, and by 1988 the term ‘superbugs’ had been termed for these antibiotic-resistant strains of bacteria.

 So, what is new?